Anna Godoy

 Anna Godoy Contreras (born 21 October 1992) is a Spanish triathlete.
 She competed in the women's event at the 2020 Summer Olympics held in Tokyo, Japan.
 She also competed in the mixed relay event.

 In 2010, she competed in the girls' triathlon and mixed relay events at the 2010 Summer Youth Olympics held in Singapore.

+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.